sdatspun2/deprecation-header/draft.md

 ## Syntax

-The `Deprecation` response header contains the header name "Deprecation" followed by a ":" and a property(s).
+The `Deprecation` response header field lists properties describing the deprecation.
 Each property consists of a name-value-pair.
-Servers SHOULD NOT send Deprecation headers that fail to conform to the following grammar:
+Servers MUST NOT send Deprecation headers that fail to conform to the following grammar:

     deprecation-header = "Deprecation:" SP "version"=vval, "date"=dval,
                          *( extension )